FirelyTeam/firely-docs-firely-server/security/firely-auth/firely-auth-tutorial.rst

 If you don't have this in your license file yet, you probably need to acquire Firely Auth first.
 Please :ref:`vonk-contact` for that.
 You can also test Fiely Auth with an evaluation license.
 To acquire this license you can `sign up <https://fire.ly/firely-server-trial/>`_ after which you will receive an email with the license file.
 By default Firely Auth will look for a license file named ``firely-server-license.json``, adjacent to the ``Firely.Auth.Core.exe``
 You can adjust the location of the license file in the configuration settings, see :ref:`firely_auth_settings_license`.

 Additionally you will have to place a file called ``Duende_License.key`` also adjacent to the ``Firely.Auth.Core.exe``.
+This is required for production use but not testing or development.
+Firely will provide this key with purchase of Firely Auth.
 Please note that the path to this file cannot be configured.

 With the license in place, you can start Firely Auth by running::